Hua-Zhou/ConstrainedLasso.jl/docs/src/index.md

 If you use **ConstrainedLasso** package in your research, please cite the following paper on the algorithms:

 *Gaines, B., Kim, J. and Zhou, H. (2018).
-“Algorithms for Fitting the Constrained Lasso,” under revision.*
+“Algorithms for Fitting the Constrained Lasso,” Journal of Computational and Graphical Statistics, in press.*